datafordemocracy/PublicInterestData2018/resources/updates.md

 * CM: This week I got some more census and ACS data by block group, updated my script with a binary indicator of ongoing cases, a duration variable with a dummy data retrieval date (not sure when that was), and explored some new visualization!
 N
 * NP: Since last week in class our group realized that data visualization will be very important,  I am exploring new ways right now.
 Also, I am doing research about children’s psychology.
 I want to know whether we should keep exploring the age and gender effects.
 * AW: I was able to go through the explore_referraldata and my group's ongoing_clients data searched up functions that I didn't understand and didn't have a full grasp of.
 I now have more background on how the data is structured and better understand what should be done.
+* MW: This week I looked more into potential tests we can do to analyze the data.
+There is this spreadsheet-based application called Oracle Crystal Ball that can be used to find the "sensitivity" of various variables and the impact of their potential values on the ultimate output variable.
+This could be used if later one we want to run a regression analysis on how various factors impact the likelihood of a child with being screened in.
+There are also other analyses on the probability and sensitivity of various variables on an outcome, called the Monte Carlo and Tornado Analysis.
+I will be attending a session on using Crystal Ball this afternoon so I will have a better idea of how to use it afterward.

 ## 2018-02-09
 * MC: updated explore_referraldata.R -- added comments, more cleaning, more exploration; set Friday's agenda, added code review questions